 Test Day

 Please read this information carefully before your test.
 It will help your test day go smoothly.
-Please check back in the coming weeks when you will also be able download a copy of our UAT-UK Handbook which contains lots of useful information.
-You should keep this to hand in the lead up to your test.
+When you setup a UAT-UK account, you will be sent a copy of the Candidate Handbook.
+Make sure you read through it, as it will have lots of useful information about what to expect during your test.

 A lady standing with a notebook and a coffee mug.